anishagaikwad12/velora-ecommerce/README.md

 🔄 User Flow

- Home Page
-   ↓
-Product Listing
-   ↓
-Product Detail Page
+Home → Product Listing → Product Detail Page →
-   ↓
-Add to Cart / Wishlist
+Add to Cart / Wishlist → Checkout (future scope)
-   ↓
-Cart Page
-   ↓
-(Checkout – Future Scope)
 ---------------------------------------------------------------------------------------
 ⚙️** How to Run the Project**